Heimdal

 heimdalpam1

-• Total Privilege Management: Define and manage role-based access control and delegation policies with ease.
+• Total privilege management.
+Defines and manages role-based access control and delegation policies with ease.
+Supports implementing the principle of least privilege (PoLP)

-• Threat-Responsive Rights Management: Combined with our Next-Gen Antivirus, it is the sole software on the market that auto-deescalates user rights upon threat detection.
+• Threat-responsive rights management.
+Combined with Heimdal’s Next-Gen Antivirus it is the only software on the market that auto-deescalates user rights upon threat detection.

-• Just-in-Time Secured Privilege Access: By adopting JIT access to grant temporarily enhanced privileged to users only when necessary, you can drastically limit the attack surface and mitigate the risk of prolonged exposure to privileged access.
+• Just-in-Time secured privilege access.
+By adopting JIT access to grant temporarily enhanced privileges to users, when necessary, you reduce the attack surface and mitigate the risk lateral movement.

 heimdalpam3

-• Heimdal®’s solution is infinitely customizable.
+• Heimdal®’s PAM suite is modular and infinitely customizable.
 You can set filters, create white and blacklists, engage passive mode as defined by admins, and more.

 • User-friendly interface.

-• Heimdal® incorporates and easy to enable Passive Mode for system indexing.
+• Heimdal® incorporates easy to enable Passive Mode for system indexing.

-• Heimdal® lets you expand your suite with cross-functional modules, that you can control all in a single interface and dashboard.
+• Heimdal® lets you expand your suite with cross-functional modules.
+You can control all of them in a single interface and dashboard.

 heimdalpam2